Theory of quantum system certification: a tutorial: Quantum states

 we find that (w.l.o.g.\ we assume that there are no $i$ with $\chi_\rhot(k_i)=0$)

 We wish that the tail bound

-to hold.
-Therefore, we impose the RHS of \eqref{eq:hatY_Y_tail_bound_explicit} to be bounded by $\delta$, which is equivalent to
+holds.
+Therefore, we impose the right-hand-side of \eqref{eq:hatY_Y_tail_bound_explicit} to be bounded by $\delta$, which is equivalent to

 The choice of $m_i$ as in \eqref{eq:mi_choice} guarantees that this bound it always satisfied and, thus, \eqref{eq:hatYtail} holds.
-Then combination of the tails bounds \eqref{eq:Ytail} and \eqref{eq:hatYtail} with the union bound \eqref{eq:union_bound} proves the confidence statement
+Then combination of the tails bounds \eqref{eq:Ytail} and \eqref{eq:hatYtail} with the union bound \eqref{eq:union_bound} proves the confidence statement,

-In order to calculate the final sample complexity~\eqref{eq:DFEsampleComplexity} note that $m_i$ is a random variable itself, since $k_i$ and hence $\chi_{\rhot}(k_i)$ was randomly chosen.
+In order to obtain the final sample complexity~\eqref{eq:DFEsampleComplexity} note that $m_i$ is a random variable itself, since $k_i$ and hence $\chi_{\rhot}(k_i)$ is randomly chosen.
 By the definition of the sampling \eqref{eq:def:q}, for fixed $i$ we have

 where the $+1$ comes from the ceiling in \eqref{eq:mi_choice}.
 Using the bound \eqref{eq:ell_bound} on $\ell$, the expected total number of measurements is

 \end{proof}

 We remark that \ac{DFE} estimation can be extended to sets of observables that are arbitrary orthonormal bases of $\Herm(\CC^d)$.
 However, in this case the operator norm used to bound the eigenvalues $a_{k,\alpha}$ and hence the sampling complexity can be larger.
 One can generalize \ac{DFE} further to frames that include over-complete bases, see Ref.~\cite{Kli19}.